 Frequent Flier Fees

 Car rental companies often charge a small fee when you request frequent flier miles for your rental.
-The fee varies by airline, and can range anywhere from a few cents to $2 a day.
+The fee varies by airline.

 --updated by Sarah Schlichter